jthyer/2d-platformer/README.md

 - Player should be able to die.

 Misc.
 To-Do:
-- Replace L and R sprite sheets with simple reflection.
 - Spikes.
 Player should be able to hit spikes and enemies and die.
 - Implement remaining jellyfish and bullets.
 - Very simple title screen, move between three stages, very simple ending.
 Do the title in-engine, like Game Maker.